How to find a job in Bangkok

 Searching for a job in Bangkok

 Many multinational corporations have a branch in Bangkok.
-However, relocation packages usually are only offered for very high skilled jobs, and many foreign employees are recruited from within a company.
+However, relocation packages are usually only offered for very highly skilled jobs, and many foreign employees are recruited from within a company.
 Firstly, see if it is possible to negotiate an internal transfer with the company you are already working for.
-If this isn't an option, then it's worth looking on the websites of international companies in Thailand to see if there are any vacancies suitable for you.
+If this isn't an option, then it's worth looking at the websites of international companies in Thailand to see if there are any vacancies suitable for you.

 It is generally a good idea to begin your search online on job websites in Thailand, as well as in Facebook groups.
-There may be lots of chances for your application to be noticed if you have applied to the posting on Facebook than on websites as there are a lot of competitors on websites.
-On Facebook, make sure to be online always to catch the posting done by people who look for candidates.
+There may be lots of chances for your application to be noticed if you have applied to the posting on Facebook rather than on websites, as there are a lot of competitors on websites.
+On Facebook, make sure to be online always to catch the postings done by people who are looking for candidates.
 A Skype interview for any job you find may suffice in securing your position in advance.

 Moreover, be aware that this could be a lengthy process and that you'll need to consider visa restrictions.
 If you do take this route, it is worth contacting a recruitment agency in Bangkok as they will have the necessary contacts and know the best options available to you.